 (a) Standard 2.
 Conservation and management measures shall be based upon the best scientific information available.

-(1) Fishery conservation and management require high quality and timely biological, ecological, economic, and sociological scientific information to effectively conserve and manage living marine resources.
+(1) Fishery conservation and management require high quality and Start Printed Page 65728timely biological, ecological, economic, and sociological scientific information to effectively conserve and manage living marine resources.
 Successful fishery management depends, in part, on the thorough analysis of this information, and the extent to which the information is applied for evaluating the impact that conservation and management measures will have on living marine resources, essential fish habitat (EFH), marine ecosystems, fisheries participants, fishing communities, and the nation.

 (2) Scientific information that is used to inform decision making should include an evaluation of its uncertainty and identify gaps in the information.
 Management decisions should recognize the biological (e.g., overfishing), ecological, sociological, and economic (e.g., loss of fishery benefits) risks associated with the sources of uncertainty and gaps in the scientific information.
 Limitations in scientific information may not be used as a justification for delaying fishery management actions.